fastforwardlabs/blog_deprecated/_posts/2015-12-15-nextview-ventures-podcast.md

 > The most important lesson Hilary has learned of late is how important it is to <b>understand the history and evolution of different technologies</b>.
 Contemporary programming environments are abstractions upon abstractions that can generate bizarre behavior when they hit edge cases.
 It’s important to grasp some of the historical quirks to resolve coding challenges.

-<p>Listen to the entire podcast here: <a href="https://soundcloud.com/nextview/15-skype-side-chat-on-data-science-inventing-the-future-hilary-mason-fast-forward-labs">https://soundcloud.com/nextview/15-skype-side-chat-on-data-science-inventing-the-future-hilary-mason-fast-forward-labs</a></p>
+<p>Listen to the entire podcast [here](href="https://soundcloud.com/nextview/15-skype-side-chat-on-data-science-inventing-the-future-hilary-mason-fast-forward-labs).